gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 A more sophisticated version of training/test sets is time series cross-validation.
 In this procedure, there are a series of test sets, each consisting of a single observation.
 The corresponding training set consists only of observations that occurred *prior* to the observation that forms the test set.
 Thus, no future observations can be used in constructing the forecast.

+The forecast accuracy is computed by averaging over the test sets.
+This procedure is sometimes known as "evaluation on a rolling forecasting origin" because the "origin" at which the forecast is based rolls foreward in time.

+Time series cross-validation is implemented with the ```tsCV( )``` function.

+A good way to choose the best forecasting model is to find the model with the smallest RMSE computed using time series cross-validation.